kislenko.com

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the TMU community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at iidseries@gmail.com

-posted under Announcements | Comments Off on International Issues Discussion (IID) series talk on the Israel-Hamas War
+posted under Announcements | Comments Off on International Issues Discussion (IID) series talk on the Canadian Security Intelligence Service (CSIS) at 40

 TRN 152: Justice and Global Conflict